 The following consolidated financial information should be read in conjunction with, and is qualified by reference to, our consolidated financial statements and related notes and "Management's Discussion and Analysis of Financial Condition and Results of Operations" appearing elsewhere in this prospectus.
 The selected consolidated financial information as of and for the years ended December 31, 2009, 2008, 2007 and 2006 and for the five months ended and as of May 28, 2010 and the seven months ended and as of December 31, 2010 are derived from our audited consolidated financial statements previously filed with the SEC.
-The selected consolidated financial information for the three month periods ended and as of March 31, 2010 and 2011 are derived from our unaudited consolidated financial statements previously filed with the SEC.
-The selected consolidated with the SEC, which include all adjustments consisting of normal recurring adjustments that management considers necessary for a fair presentation of the financial position and results of operations for these periods.
+The selected consolidated financial information for the one month ended and as of June 30, 2010 and six months ended and as of June 30, 2011 are derived from our unadited consolidated financial statements previously filed with the SEC, which include all adjustments consisting of normal recurring adjustments that management considers necessary for a fair presentation of the financial position and results of operations for these periods.
 The historical results are not necessarily indicative of future results.
 The results of any interim period are not necessarily indicative of the results that may be expected for the full year.

-Our condensed consolidated balance sheet as of December 31, 2009, 2008, 2007 and 2006 and as of the three months ended March 31, 2010 and the related statements of operations, cash flows and changes in stockholders' equity for the periods presented prior to May 28, 2010 are referenced herein as the predecessor financial statements (the "Predecessor" or "Predecessor Financial Statements").
-Our condensed consolidated balance sheet for the seven months ended December 31, 2010 and the three months ended March 31, 2011 and the related statements of operations, cash flows and changes in stockholders' equity for the periods presented prior to May 28, 2010 are referenced herein as the predecessor financial statements of operations, cash flows and changes in stockholders' equity for the periods presented subsequent to the Merger are referenced herein as the successor financial statements (the "Successor" or "Successor Financial Statements").
+Our condensed consolidated balance sheet as of December 31, 2009, 2008, 2007 and 2006 and the related statements of operations, cash flows and changes in stockholders' equity for the periods presented prior to May 28, 2010 are referenced herein as the predecessor financial statements (the "Predecessor" or "Predecessor Financial Statements").
+Our condensed consolidated balance sheet for the one month ended June 30, 2010, the seven months ended December 31, 2010 and the six months ended June 30, 2011 and the related statements of operations, cash flows and changes in stockholders' equity for the periods presented subsequent to the Merger are referenced herein as the successor financial statements (the "Successor" or "Successor Financial Statements").
 The Predecessor Financial Statements do not reflect certain transaction amounts that were incurred at the close of the Merger.
-Such transaction amounts include the write-off of \$5,010 in deferred financing fees associated with the Predecessor debt obligations.
+Such transaction amounts include the write-off of \$5.0 million in deferred financing fees associated with the Predecessor debt obligations.